 “The Teacher Licensure Exam, as it is currently structured, is not useful.
 We say so because students train for three good years in teacher training colleges, and pass every single exam, but then they have to pass a six-hour aptitude test before they are deemed qualified to teach when we are in dire need of thousands of teachers.

-“Our position in the is not that exams should not be written or that teachers should not be licensed; we are saying that that can be done within the context of the structures already available at the teacher training colleges”, he stressed.
+“Our position in the Minority is not that exams should not be written or that teachers should not be licensed; we are saying that that can be done within the context of the structures already available at the teacher training colleges”, he stressed.